internetarchive/dweb-mirror/README.md

 ## What is it
 ### Overall design

-* A process that crawls a IA collection, and writes files & metadata to a local cache, its uses a multithreaded task queue.
+* A process that crawls IA items & collection, and writes files & metadata to a local cache, its uses a multithreaded task queue.
 * An HTTP server that runs against the local cache and can either be a proxy, or fully offline.
 * A Javascript based UI (the same as https://dweb.archive.org)
 * TODO Installers to run on a variety of the platforms that are used in contexts with poor internet